Ioan-Iovitz Popescu: Early life

 Iovitzu Popescu was born in Burila Mare village, Mehedinți County.
 He is the son of Dumitru Popescu and Elvira (née Iovitz).
 In 1951 he graduated from Traian High School in Turnu Severin.
-Between 1951 and 1955 he was a student at University of Bucharest, Faculty of Mathematics and Physics, from which he graduated in 1955 with the thesis "Sodium-Vapor Lamp", supervised by Radu Grigorovici.
+Between 1951 and 1955 he was a student at the University of Bucharest, Faculty of Mathematics and Physics, from which he graduated in 1955 with the thesis "Sodium-Vapor Lamp", supervised by Radu Grigorovici.

 Career

 In 1955, following graduation, Iovitzu Popescu was offered a position at the University of Bucharest by Eugen Bădărău, in the Department of Optics and Gas Discharges, which he accepted.
 In 1961, he obtained his Ph.D. on a thesis entitled "The mechanism of cathodic parts of glow discharges", under Bădărău's supervision.

 Between 1960 and 1972 Iovitzu Popescu was head of the Plasma Physics Laboratory at the Institute of Physics, Bucharest.
 In 1969, he co-authored one of the first experimental studies on nano-clustering in high pressure gases.
 From 1967 to 1969 he was a Humboldt fellow at University of Kiel, Germany.
 He worked on atomic spectroscopy with Walter Lochte-Holtgreven and Johannes Richter.
-In 1970, he started his collaboration with Professor Carl B. Collins, head of the Center for Quantum Electronics at University of Texas, Dallas, on multiphoton spectroscopy and induced gamma emission.
+In 1970, he started his collaboration with Carl B. Collins, head of the Center for Quantum Electronics at University of Texas at Dallas, on multiphoton spectroscopy and induced gamma emission.
 In 1974, they co-authored the first experimental report on multiphoton spectra.
-In 1972, Iovitzu Popescu became a tenured professor at University of Bucharest, Faculty of Physics.
+In 1972, Popescu became a tenured professor at University of Bucharest, Faculty of Physics.
 He was the Dean of the Faculty of Physics from 1972 to 1977.
 Between 1977 and 1981 he headed the newly founded Institute of Physics and Technology of Radiation Devices.

-In May 1981 Iovitzu Popescu became Rector of University of Bucharest, a position he held until October 1989.
+In May 1981, Popescu became Rector of the University of Bucharest, a position he held until October 1989.
 In 1990 he was elected a titular member of the Romanian Academy, having been a corresponding member for 16 years.
 He presided over the Physical Sciences Section of the Romanian Academy between 1990 and 1992.

 In 1982, Iovitzu Popescu wrote that the aether is "a form of existence of the matter, but it differs qualitatively from the common (atomic and molecular) substance or radiation (photons)".
 The fluid aether is "governed by the principle of inertia and its presence produces a modification of the space-time geometry".
 Built upon Le Sage's ultra-mundane corpuscles, Popescu's theory posits a finite Universe "filled with some particles of exceedingly small mass (of about 10−69 kg), traveling chaotically at speed of light" and material bodies "made up of such particles called etherons".

 In recent years, the interest of Iovitzu Popescu has shifted to the field of quantitative linguistics, which has become one of his favorite leisure activities.
-His main collaborator in this field was Professor Gabriel Altmann from the Ruhr University Bochum.
+His main collaborator in this field was Gabriel Altmann from Ruhr University Bochum.

-The career achievements of Iovitzu Popescu have been recognized and celebrated by various personalities and organizations.
+The career achievements of Popescu have been recognized and celebrated by various personalities and organizations.